wytyang00/undertale_deltarune_soundtrack_generator/README.md

 New training data sources are listed in https://github.com/dragonoken/undertale_deltarune_soundtrack_generator/blob/master/source/source_midi/sources.txt

-## To-Do
+## Tasks

-* Put individual soundtrack data together into a single training dataset.
+- [x] Combine multiple text data into a single-long dataset.
-* Use "word" embeddings for input and output of the models.
+- [x] Try overfitting a model on a small subset of the dataset.
+- [] Train a deep model on the full dataset.
+- [] Try using LR Scheduler.
+- [] Try using LR finder in conjunction with the LR Scheduler.

 ## Requirements and Dependancies